aarsaevv/yamyam/README.md

 # yamyam
-Asian food delivery
+Asian food delivery.
 For now this is frontend-only version.
 Works on Bootstrap 5 and vue.js 3.
-Layout was made on Figma.igma.
+Layout was made on Figma.

 ## Project setup
 ```